-From the architect.
+Text description provided by the architects.
 Spanish practice Capilla-Vallejos Arquitectos sent us this great project, with an amazing wood and stone mix.
 Great transparency.
 The Picos de Europa (Peaks of Europe) forms an enormous karstic complex.
 Through the years, the action of water and ice on the limestone has generated spectacular canyons, glacial cirques, lakes and moraines.

 La Liébana is a region surrounded and protected by the three massifs of the Picos de Europa.
 However, the region is located at a low altitude, and the capital of the province, Potes, is only 300 m above the level of the Cantabrian coast.
 Therefore, it has a Mediterranean climate, which is different from the rest of Cantabria.